 A Community of the Heart

-My experience with prenatal yoga went way beyond the physical.
+My experience with pregnancy yoga went way beyond the physical.
 I found myself transforming from a very self-centered person to an open book.
 I allowed myself to receive all the love and support from my new community.
 With that feeling of connection, I did something that I had never done in my life – I started building new relationships.

 There’s a word in Sanskrit for this connection—Kula—a community of the heart.
 The tribe of powerful women I found in Ma Yoga became my Kula.
 We uplifted and empowered each other.
 We allowed ourselves to feel vulnerable enough to hold hands and walk together through the journey of motherhood.

-As a result, I decided to continue my path of self-discovery and found that Ma Yoga’s prenatal yoga teacher training program was calling me.
+As a result, I decided to continue my path of self-discovery and found that Ma Yoga’s pregnancy yoga teacher training program was calling me.
 I had never taught yoga a day in my life, but I said yes with an open heart and no ego.